 Let’s deconstruct the burrito ingredients, shall we?

-- Prepare the roasted vegetables up to 5 days ahead of time and make burritos as desired by simply heating up some of the vegetables and making desired amount of scrambled eggs on the spot.
+- Prepare the just the roasted vegetables up to 5 days ahead of time.
+Make burritos as desired by simply heating up some of the vegetables and cooking your desired amount of scrambled eggs on the spot.
+Add the sliced avocado (and any other burrito fixings) just before enjoying.

-- Prepare 4 to 6 burritos ahead of time and store them in a sealed container in the refrigerator for up to 4 days.
+- Make 4 to 6 complete burritos ahead of time, leaving out the avocado until just before eating the burrito.
+Store breakfast burritos in a sealed container in the refrigerator for up to 4 days.
+Just remember to add in the avocado before enjoying!

 - Use any of your favorite seasonal vegetables